FooBarShebang/statistics_lib/Documents/References/UD001_base_functions.md

 *Raises*:

-* **UT_TypeError**: mandatory argument is not a sequence or real numbers or measurements with uncertainty, OR the moment power is not an integer number, OR any keyword argument is of improper type
+* **UT_TypeError**: mandatory argument is not a sequence of real numbers or measurements with uncertainty, OR the moment power is not an integer number, OR any keyword argument is of improper type
 * **UT_ValueError**: passed mandatory sequence is empty, OR the moment power is zero or negative integer, OR any keyword argument is of the proper type but unacceptable value

 *Description*: